top of page

 The Moss | 420 Fest 2026 photo by Chris Collett

-The Moss shifted things into a more relaxed indie direction, which worked perfectly for that early afternoon stretch.
-Their sound leaned into clean guitar tones and easygoing melodies that let people settle into the day without losing interest in what was happening on stage.
+The Moss, an indie rock band out of Utah known for their laid-back, beachy sound, shifted things into a more relaxed direction.
+Their style leaned into clean guitar tones and easygoing melodies that let people settle into the day without losing interest in what was happening on stage.

 Even with the sun beating down, they held a steady crowd.
 It wasn’t about big moments.
 It was about consistency.
 People stuck around, nodded along, and stayed engaged instead of wandering off.
 That kind of set helps the whole day feel connected instead of rushed.